Skip to Content

 Is Rock Collecting Allowed in Minnesota’s State Parks?

-Rock collecting is usually not allowed in state parks since they preserve natural resources.
+Rock collecting is usually prohibited in state parks since they preserve natural resources.
 Near parks, however, there are some cases in which you are allowed to collect.
-If you want to go fossil hunting, some tours are available with reservation through the Hill Annex State Park.
+If you want to go fossil hunting, some tours are available by reservation through Hill Annex State Park.

-Agate hunting is also available in a couple of gravel pits near Moose Lake State Park; however, you need permission first.
-This is also the case if you want to collect items on private lands.
+Agate hunting is also available in some gravel pits near Moose Lake State Park; however, you need permission first.
+This is also true if you want to collect items on private lands.
 Obtain the consent of the owners first.

 What Are Some Great State Parks to Visit in Minnesota?

-Minnesota has various state parks which are worth visiting.
+Minnesota has various state parks that are worth visiting.
 The Hill Annex Mine State Park in Calumet is filled with fossilized marine remains.
-The Soudan Underground Mine State Park in Soudan is the oldest and deepest iron ore mine in Minnesota, where volcanic rocks formed around 2.7 billion years ago.
+The Soudan Underground Mine State Park in Soudan is Minnesota’s oldest and deepest iron ore mine, where volcanic rocks formed around 2.7 billion years ago.

 The Banning State Park in Sandstone has plenty of old sandstone quarries, while the Jay Cooke State Park in Carlton County has a formation that dates back to two billion years ago.

 If you want to gaze upon the oldest agates in the world, then the Mooe Lake State Park is the place to go.
-The effects of 11,000 years old glaciers can be witnessed in the Interstate State Park in Taylor’s Falls.
+The effects of 11,000-year-old glaciers can be witnessed in the Interstate State Park in Taylor’s Falls.

-BTW: Check out this amazing metal sign (Amazon link) which is perfect for everyone who loves rockhounding in Minnesota!
+BTW: Check out this amazing metal sign (Amazon link), perfect for everyone who loves rockhounding in Minnesota!

 TIP: And it’s rockhounding time now!
 Do you know what tools you need for rockhounding?
 Check out the list of all needed tools and equipment for rockhounding in the article below: